feature-image

 ADVERTISEMENT

-BR stated that instead of using pure for Kobe Bryant, they would use “relentless” or “calculated” as descriptors for the 5x NBA champion.
+BR stated that instead of using “pure” for Kobe Bryant, they would use “relentless” or “calculated” as descriptors for the 5x NBA champion.
 However, there was a consistency issue while stating this.
-Because some of the players ranked higher than Kobe had more attempts from the charity strip lane. #5 Joel Embiid FTAr: 54.7 (94th), #6 Shai FTAr: 41.8 (79th) and #8 Luka’s FTAr of 40.4 (71st) where higher than Kobe’s FTAr of 38.2
+Because some players ranked higher than the Black Mamba had more attempts at the charity stripe. #4 Joel Embiid FTAr: 54.7 (94th), #6 SGA FTAr: 41.8 (79th) and #8 Luka Doncic’s FTAr of 40.4 (71st) were higher than Kobe’s FTAr of 38.2

 ADVERTISEMENT